 While channel-surfing one Sunday morning in September 2019, we heard a familiar voice from the past on a local iHeartMedia oldies station.
 KOSF was replaying a classic Casey Kasem’s American Top 40 countdown show from September 1983.
 It turns out all his weekly shows from the 1970s and ’80s have been digitally remastered in stereo.
-If you only know Kasem as the voice of Shaggy Rogers in Scooby-Doo or heard about the public fight between his second wife and his children, well, here’s the obituary we wrote in 2014.
+If you only know Kasem as the voice of Shaggy Rogers in Scooby-Doo or heard about the public fight between his second wife and his children, well, you’ve come to the right place.

 The Program Heard Around the World